In the evergreen world of affiliate marketing, sites built from aged domains are undeniably thriving.

 Don’t freak out!

-All of these are expired domains which you can still use anyway.
+All of these are aged domains which you can still use anyway.
 Yep, even those previously dropped domains in the past.
 And I’ll tell you why in a bit.

 For now, I want you to know why SEO affiliate marketers buy

-For someone who knows SEO well, these (incredibly good) expired domains are gold covered with mud.
+For someone who knows SEO well, these (incredibly good) aged domains are gold covered with mud.

-Why Do SEO Affiliate Marketers Use Expired Domains?
+Why Do SEO Affiliate Marketers Use Aged Domains?

 Google loves authority sites!
 It rewards them with a better ranking on SERP.
 And for Google to perceive a site as an authority, it looks on three vital factors: